 - social media;

-- our newsletter and blog, and
+- our newsletter and blog,

 - advocacy for increased Marine Protection Areas to protect the ecosystem that African penguins need to thrive.